TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **Figure 1 phenotype-pca**.
 Panicle complexity of 93 rice accessions.
 **A** We measured phenotypes of spread panicles from *O. rufipogon*, *O. sativa*, *O. barthii* and *O. glaberrima* with `P-TRAP` [@al-tamPTRAPPanicleTrait2013].
-The first principal component (PC1) in the panicle phenotye data accounts for 46.5% of variability and separates wild and domesticated accessions (**E**), and spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN) had the highest loadings on PC1 ( **F**).
+The first principal component (PC1) in the panicle phenotye data accounts for 46.5% of variability and separates wild and domesticated accessions (**B**), and spikelet number (SpN), secondary branch number (SBN) and primary branch number (PBN) had the highest loadings on PC1 (**C**).
 RL: Rachis length; PBL: Primary branch length; PBIL: Primary branch internode length; SBL: Secondary branch length; SBIL: Secondary branch internode length; TBN: Tertiary branch number; PL: Panicle length.

 **Figure 2 transcriptome-pca**.
-Principal comonents analysis of transformed read counts for each library.
+Principal components analysis of transformed read counts for each library.
 Principal component 5 (PC5) separates RNAseq samples by developmental stage, and explains 5.4% of total variability.
 The first four components explain 51.7% of variability, and separate RNAseq samples by species.

->TH to reformat: Change the labels on the x-axis to match the stages in the paper.
+>TH.
+Reformat: Change the labels on the x-axis to match the stages in the paper.
 Remove the species codes from the x-axis labels & use full species names in the facet labels.
 Remove the guide for the bar colour.
 Use brackets rather than ~ to separate PC number from percent variability.

 **Figure 3 HB-AP2-heatmap**.
 *AP2/EREBP*-like and homeobox (HB) transcription factors change expression between BM and SM.